felixc/rexiv2/CONTRIBUTING.md

 ensure your changes are compatible with them, you’ll need a way to easily switch between Rust releases.
 The best tool for this is [rustup][rustup].

+After installation, you can run your usual Cargo commands with a flag specifying which toolchain you’d like to use — for example, `cargo +nightly test`.

-After installation, you can switch versions by running commands like `rustup update beta && rustup default beta` (substituting the version you want in place of `beta`).
+Alternatively, you can switch default versions by running commands like `rustup update nightly && rustup default nightly` (substituting the version you want in place of `nightly`).
 Remember to switch back after you’re done!

 [rustup]: https://rustup.rs/

 Copyright & Licensing of Contributions